 Day 7: Drive back to London or Bristol to depart

-Unfortunately, the time has come to return home.
+Unfortunately, that’s the end of our 7-day southwest England itinerary.
+It’s time to return home.
 If you have a later flight, I recommend sticking around the Jurassic Coast in Dorset for as long as you can, soaking up the beautiful views.

 Heathrow airport is about 2.5 hours drive and Bristol is 1.5 hours.
 Don’t forget to leave plenty of time to return your rental car and get through security!